-At its core, climate change simply indicates "any significant change in the measures of climate lasting for an extended period of time" ( EPA).
+At its core, climate change simply indicates "any significant change in the measures of climate lasting for an extended period of time" (EPA, pre-2017).
 Global climate change is often spoken of in tandem with global warming, which refers to the recent warming trends in the average temperature of the Earth.

 Visit Cornell Institute for Climate Solutions for more information and links to research. .